 Q. Why are FaithX and ECF making the CVA available free?
 Are there any strings attached?

 A. FaithX and ECF view congregational vitality to be the paramount issue for faith communities today.
 Unfortunately, those congregations who need the most help addressing their vitality issues are the ones who can least afford it.
 Free access to the CVA is one way we are trying to address that need.
 There are no strings attached.
 Of course, since both FaithX and ECF offer consultative services, we hope you will keep us in mind if you them.
 Faithx will offer a 10% discount on services to any congregation that has taken the CVA.

 Q. What kind of questions does the CVA ask?

-A. The CVA asks the user to answer 5-10 question in each of 10 areas of Congregational life (example below or click on image for full question set).
+A. The CVA asks the user to answer 5-10 question in each of 12 areas of congregational life: 10 focused on vitality and 2 on sustainability (example below or click on image for full question set).